UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Inter-trajectory Antenna Calibration

 To further investigate the cases, we plot the median RMSE across elevation angles for experiments B4 and B1 in Fig.~\ref{fig:trajectories_2_reason}.

-The comparative plots for the TRPL and calibrated TRPL suggest that the error is reduced for lower elevation angles (less than \(20^\circ\)) in both cases, which corresponds to learning the deep fades at these elevation angles, as demonstrated in Fig.~\ref{fig:ant_patt_elev}(c) and Fig.~\ref{fig:ant_patt_elev}(d).
-While experiment B1 in Fig.~\ref{fig:trajectories_2_reason}(b) does not have samples above \(30^\circ\), the results from experiment B4 in Fig.~\ref{fig:trajectories_2_reason}(a) indicate that the performance of the calibrated model, is degraded for larger elevation angles compared to the TRPL.
-This suggests that the radiation pattern is not adjusted for higher elevation angles.
-This is due to the lack of samples in experiment B5 to properly learn the effective radiation pattern for the specific azimuth and elevation angles visited by experiment B4.
-In such scenarios, the system may revert to the baseline radiation pattern as a default model when the sampling density is insufficient in the target direction.
+The comparative plots for the TRPL and APC-enhanced TRPL suggest that the error is reduced for lower elevation angles (less than \(20^\circ\)) in both cases, which corresponds to learning the deep fades at these elevation angles, as demonstrated in Fig.~\ref{fig:ant_patt_elev}(c) and Fig.~\ref{fig:ant_patt_elev}(d).
+Experiment B1 in Fig.~\ref{fig:trajectories_2_reason}(b) does not have samples above \(30^\circ\).
+However, the results from experiment B4 in Fig.~\ref{fig:trajectories_2_reason}(a) show that APC performance degrades at larger elevation angles relative to the baseline.
+This suggests that the radiation pattern has not been properly adjusted for higher elevation angles, likely due to insufficient sampling in training experiment B5 at the azimuth and elevation angles covered by experiment B4.
+In such cases, the system may revert to the baseline anechoic chamber radiation pattern rather than applying APC.